cDask/portfolio/README.md

 ### Four pages

-The website has no more than 4 html pages to each hold different aspects of my website.
+The website has no more than 4 html pages to that each hold different aspects of my website.
 These four pages are:

 -   Home
-    - This is the front page of the website which will just holds my name and give the website an stylized front.
+    - This is the front page of the website which just shows my name and give the website an stylized front.
 -   About Me
     - This page holds some general information about me such as education, skills and hobbies.
 -   Projects
-    -   This page holds more information on the developing projects I've completed or been a part in
+    -   This page holds more information on the developing projects I've completed or been a part of.
 -   The Code Blog
     -   This is a blog talking about some struggles or thoughts I'm having working on different development projects.